GIScience/oshdb/documentation/oshdb-api-tutorial/README.md

-# Tutorial: oshdb-api
+# Tutorial: OSHDB-API

-The _oshdb-api_ is a Java-API that makes it easy to run analyses massively in parallel on a compute cluster.
+The _OSHDB-API_ is a Java-API that makes it easy to run analyses massively in parallel on a compute cluster.
 This is achieved by providing an interface to the [MapReduce](https://en.wikipedia.org/wiki/MapReduce)